Richard Hughes (footballer)

-Richard Daniel Hughes (born 25 June 1979) is a Scottish football executive and former player who is currently sporting director for club Liverpool.
+Richard Daniel Hughes (born 25 June 1979) is a Scottish football executive and former player who currently serves as sporting director for Saudi Pro League club Al-Hilal.

 Hughes played as a defensive midfielder, and started his professional career as a junior in Italy for Atalanta, before moving to Arsenal and Bournemouth, where he made his professional debut.
 He most prominently featured for Portsmouth from 2002 until 2011 and had a brief loan spell with Grimsby Town in 2003.
 After a year out of the game, Hughes signed again for Bournemouth.
 He finally retired from playing in May 2014, aged 34.
 He was capped five times by Scotland.

 Playing career

 Early career

 Born in Scotland, Hughes grew up in Italy and began his career as a youth player at Serie A side Atalanta.
 After moving back to the United Kingdom, Hughes spent five years with Arsenal as a youth player.
 He did not make the transition to the first team and so left the club to join AFC Bournemouth in the summer of 1998.

 Hughes made his debut for Bournemouth in a 2–0 victory over Lincoln City, and became a regular member of the first team.
 He was signed by Portsmouth for £50,000 in summer 2002.